 Proceed for a certification audit by a notified body.
 The notified body will audit your company for two to ten (or even more) days depending on the size of your organization.
 Finally, the notified body will issue the certificate(s) if the organization passes the audit successfully. |

-The validity for the certificate depends upon the notified body that they approach.
+The validity of the ISO certificate depends upon the notified body.

 No. An ISO 13485 certification is mandatory to comply with regulatory requirements if you require a certified QMS (see question 1)